Sold out - we suggest looking at the E07k if you do not require the optical/coaxial inputs or new E18 (Kunlun) model.

 From Headphone Bar: This is the Swiss army knife of digital audio.
 It is a quality portable amp with a line in, for ipods, it accepts a usb in from a computer & a coaxial or optical input from any number of gear.
-It features a quality Wolfson dac (WM 8740 dac chip, if you are into knowing that kind of thing), decodes 24 bit audio at up to 192k sampling rate, has adjustable bass, treble and balance - and the line out , to go to speakers, is switchable, to a preout (volume can be adjusted in the E17) or line out (signal at full strength).
-Plus, if you want to upgrade it, you can dock it into the Fiio E9 desktop amp, which has the authority & power to run any 300-600 ohm headphones with ease.
+It features a quality Wolfson dac (WM 8740 dac chip, if you are into knowing that kind of thing), decodes 24 bit audio at up to 96k sampling rate over usb (192k files over spdif), has adjustable bass, treble and balance - and the line out , to go to speakers, is switchable, to a preout (volume can be adjusted in the E17) or line out (signal at full strength).
+Plus, if you want to upgrade it, you can dock it into the Fiio E09k desktop amp, which has the authority & power to run any 300-600 ohm headphones with ease.

-For high impedence headphones, like 250 Beyer's & 300 ohm Senn's, the E17 performs gives them a much needed dose of power and control, but some people prefer to add the Fiio E9 desktop amp.
-These can be found in the bundles section together.
-For 600 ohm Beyer's, the E17/E9 combo is highly recommended.
+For high impedence headphones, like 250 Beyer's & 300 ohm Senn's, the E17 gives them a much needed dose of power and control, but most people will prefer to add the Fiio E09k desktop amp.

 If you have, or are building, a digital music collection, this little Alpen provides a level of audio quality way beyond its size and price.
 Reviews are stacking up:

 Sound & Vision likes it too: The E17 does so much, and offers so much connectivity, at such an affordable price, it's something of a no-brainier if you have a need for a portable DAC/headphone amp that'll decode high-rez files

 Trusted Reviews: 'Powerful, portable and with an unmistakeably positive effect on the sound of slightly harder-to-drive headphones and the poor-quality output of some computers, the Fiio E17's worth is indisputable'